EnigmaCurry/d.rymcg.tech/README.md

    * Base development tools including `bash`, `make`, `sed`, `xargs`.
    * `openssl` (for generating randomized passwords)
    * `htpasswd` (for encoding passwords for Traefik Basic Authentication)
-   * `xdg-open` (Used for opening the service URLs in your web-browser via `make open`)
    * `jq` (for processing JSON)
+   * `xdg-open` (Used for opening the service URLs in your web-browser via `make open`.
+Don't install this if your workstation is on a server, as it depends on Xorg/Wayland which is an unnecessary large package install.)

 On Arch Linux you can install the dependencies with: `pacman -S bash base-devel openssl apache xdg-utils jq`

-For Debian or Ubuntu run: `apt-get install bash build-essential openssl apache2 xdg-utils jq`
+For Debian or Ubuntu run: `apt-get install bash build-essential openssl apache2-utils xdg-utils jq`

 ### Set Docker context